Waterbury Public Library patrons have access to a wide range of digital resources. Choose from the following categories:

 - On the app, you can download newspapers for offline reading without subscribing.

-Beginning on May 20th, the Library’s IndieFlix and The Great Courses transferred from RBdigital to Overdrive.
-You will be able to access both through the Libby App, in a section called “Extras”.
-Any current passes may be interrupted on May 20th.
-Go through Libby to check out a new pass.
+You are able to access IndieFlix and The Great Courses through the Libby App, in a section called “Extras.”
 There will be a cap on the number of passes available to patrons each month.

 Checking out a 7-day pass for IndieFlix or The Great Courses will not count against your 3 title checkout limit for ebooks and digital audiobooks in your Libby account.
 For help getting started with Libby, see the top of this page.

 IndieFlix brings engaging stories to movie lovers around the world.
 Enjoy over 7,000 high-quality shorts, features, documentaries, classic TV shows and Web series from 85 countries.
 View films from major festivals all over the world, including Sundance, Cannes, Tribeca, and more!
 Sort by language, genre, or film length with easy-to-use filters.
 Contribute to films just by subscribing, because IndieFlix directly supports the filmmakers.
 Watch movies on any Internet-enabled computer, smartphone, or tablet with a Web browser!
 Also available on Roku, Xbox, and Apple TV.

 IndieFlix is now part of Libby/Overdrive.
 The first time you use the service you must log in with your Waterbury library card.
 On the Libby/Overdrive website click on “Choose a Location” at the bottom right side of the screen.
 Follow the prompts from there.